 3. Use a dashboard to manage software subscriptions

-We’ve already mentioned SaaS management platforms, so let’s take a closer look.
+We’ve already mentioned SaaS management platforms, so let’s take a closer look at what these involve.

 Many unnecessary software subscription costs stem from the same root problem: a lack of visibility around which software your team uses.
 Purpose-built SaaS management tools like Cledara can solve this problem, helping you discover, track, and manage software expenses through a centralized dashboard.